Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Introduction

 \section{Introduction}

-Most naturally occurring processes are outside equilibrium.
-Their examples range from living matter, atmospheric activities, stochastic transport to mechanically driven systems.
-Out of equilibrium processes are endowed with a broad range of unique features, at times even unexpected in equilibrium, which makes them interesting while posing new challenges for their theoretical analysis.
-Characterising macroscopic properties of non-equilibrium systems in ways akin to the equilibrium statistical mechanics is a challenging endeavour for modern Physics.
+Naturally occurring processes typically operate outside of equilibrium.
+Their examples abound, ranging from living matter, atmospheric activities to mechanically driven systems.
+Out-of-equilibrium processes exhibit a wide array of unique features, sometimes even surprising in comparison to equilibrium systems, making them interesting while also presenting new challenges for theoretical analysis.
+Characterising macroscopic properties of non-equilibrium systems in ways akin to equilibrium statistical mechanics is an exciting endeavour for modern Physics.

+In the pursuit of a widely applicable theoretical approach, a prevalent idea is to characterize non-equilibrium fluctuations in terms of large deviations function (ldf) \cite{2007_Derrida_Non,2009_Touchette_The}.
+Analogous to the equilibrium free energy function, the ldf describes macroscopic properties.
+For instance, generic long-range correlation in non-equilibrium stationary state is reflected in the non-locality of ldf \cite{2007_Derrida_Non,2007_Bertini_On,2008_Bodineau_Long,2009_Bertini_Towards}, and phase transitions relate to singularity of ldf \cite{2005_Bodineau_Distribution,2012_Bunin_Non,2013_Bunin_Cusp,2016_Nyawo_Large,2018_Baek_Dynamical,2018_Nyawo_Dynamical}.
+However, calculating ldf for many-body non-equilibrium systems is challenging, even numerically \cite{2006_Giardina_Direct,2007_Lecomte_A,2012_Bunin_Large,2012_Gorissen_Current,2014_Hurtado_Thermodynamics}, and often theoretical calculations rely on the tools of integrability \cite{2007_Derrida_Non,2015_Mallick_The,2022_Mallick_Exact} that are specific to curated models, which are otherwise few and far between.